About parenting teenagers

 If you have a partner, talk together about how you can manage household chores as a family.

-There are a couple of benefits here: jobs get shared around more, and your child gets some practice for independent living – for example, learning to cook simple meals, doing the washing up or washing clothes.
+There are a couple of benefits here.
+Jobs get shared around more, and your child gets some practice for independent living – for example, learning to cook simple meals, doing the washing up or washing clothes.

-Family plans and schedules
+Family routines and schedules

 Support networks